marinacademycs/warmups/CS1/Unit 3/Warmup2.md

 }
 ```

+&nbsp;
+&nbsp;
+&nbsp;

 ### 3. Read through the following code.
 Try to figure out what is going on.
-Make notes of what you understand and what you don't
+Make notes of what you understand and what you don't.

 ```
 #include <cs50.h>